aguilarm/mikaaguilar.com/content/posts/blogging-on-hugo/part-1.md

 There are a *lot* of options for spinning up a personal blog site, and I really think building with Hugo is the best option.
 I'm going to guide you through building a blog in this series of posts.
 Lets start off with the most important question - why.

+## The JAMStack :guitar:

-Hugo is a static site generator.
-Everyone is **really** jumping on the static+serverless/JAMStack hype train these days, and there are many good reasons for that.
+Hugo is a static site generator, which is the *M*arkdown bit of the JAMStack.
+Everyone is *really* jumping on the [JAMStack](https://jamstack.org/) hype train these days, and there are many good reasons for that.
 Here are a few:

 1. **No server**.
 In my opinion, the single best reason is that there is no long-running server process to maintain.